Shortcut to this page: ntrllog.netlify.app/quantum

 Let the state of a quantum system be given by `X=[[c_0],[c_1],[vdots],[c_(n-1)]]`.

 It is wrong to say that the probability of a photon being in position `k` is `abs(c_k)^2`.
-It is correct to say that the photon in state `X` is in all positions `c_0,c_1,...c_(n-1)` simultaneously.
+Rather, it is correct to say that the photon in state `X` is in all positions `c_0,c_1,...c_(n-1)` simultaneously.
 (Recall superposition!)

 The photon passes through both slits simultaneously and cancels itself out when it exits both slits.

-The probabilities come into play when we perform a measurement, which causes the photon to collapse to position `k` with probability `abs(c_k)^2`.
+Only when we perform a measurement can we say that the photon is in position `k` with probability `abs(c_k)^2`.

 Electrons "spin".
 I think there are infinitely many "directions" it could be spinning, but when we measure an electron, it can only be found spinning "up" or "down".